MarcSaade05/bachelor-thesis-maritime-routing/README.md

    - Implement GPU training with CPU fallback when memory is limited.

 6. **Figure generation**
-   - Export Dijkstra route plots for Miami–New York.
+   -Dijkstra route plots for Miami–New York.
-   - Export edge and node probability maps used in Section 5 of the thesis.
+   - edge and node probability maps used in Section 5 of the thesis.

 ---